Making Real-Life Connections in Response to Challenges

 Making real-life connections to events strengthens students’ conceptual understanding across subjects, enabling them to transfer their learning and draw meaningful inferences.
 They develop a broader appreciation of what it means to be citizens of the world.
-It gives them an opportunity to connect with their learning, a sense of purpose to their experience and enables their voice to shine through.
+It allows them to connect with their learning, a sense of purpose to their experience and enables their voice to shine through.

-As an IB school true to its philosophy, it is our constant endeavour to develop well-rounded students with character who respond to challenges with optimism and an open mind, make connections to real life to extend their learning and are prepared to apply what they learn in real-world, complex and unpredictable situations.
-We are a very young candidate school growing in our learning.
+As an IB school true to its philosophy, it is our constant endeavour to develop well-rounded students with character, who respond to challenges with optimism and an open mind, make connections to real-life to extend their learning and are prepared to apply what they learn in real-world, complex and unpredictable situations.
+We are a very young school growing in our learning.

 - How government systems work

 - Impact of governance on the development of a country

 - Active citizenship

 The students’ prior understanding was gauged by each one of them discussing the structure and roles of different organisations.
 Beginning from their home to comparing the different other organisations like the sports organisation, market organisation, housing organisations etc. The students also spoke of how our city is also an organisation and this brought about students discussing how our country works and who was the head.

 The inquiry very smoothly moved towards students wanting to explore how our Prime minister and the government are connected?
 Who is the government?
 Why doesn’t every country have a Prime Minister as the head?